Ar3Tea/node-api/README.md

 `npm install`

-`node Bend.js`
+`node Bend.js` or `pm2 start Bend.js` for persistence

 You should see an output message in your terminal.
-Go to localhost:3000 to view GET request
+Go to localhost:3000 to view GET request.
+Go to localhost:3000/health for health check.

 # Testing